SHOPPINGCLAW

 Does SHOPPINGCLAW replace MCP?

 No. SHOPPINGCLAW works above MCP and similar protocols.
-It adds public trust, discovery, and policy posture.
+It adds public trust, discovery, and policy visibility.

 Why would an agent need both?